-A unique product can have higher value for customers.
-If it's the sole solution to a specific problem, value-based pricing is a suitable option.
+But maybe you have a unique product can has high value for customers.
+If it's the sole solution to a specific problem, value-based pricing is a great option.
 Even if your product doesn't cost more to produce, if it addresses a unique need that no other product fulfills, consumers will be willing to pay a higher price for it.

 Plans to develop add-ons and product upgrades

 When implementing a value-based pricing strategy, incorporating add-ons and new features can effectively enhance the perceived value of your product.
 By identifying the desired upgrades from your customers, you can develop them and adjust the product price accordingly.